beyarkay/masters-thesis/src/01_introduction.md

 The dataset used in this thesis containing acceleration measurements from
 \emph{Ergo} is freely available on [Zenodo](https://zenodo.org/).
 Both the raw sensor readings are available, as well as the preprocessed data.
-During the process of performing a literature review, a large number of papers in were indexed by various metrics (discussed in Section \ref{sec:03-overview}).
-A dataset of these papers and the metrics is also available on [Zenodo](https://zenodo.org/).
+During the process of performing a literature review, a large number of papers were indexed by various metrics (discussed in Section \ref{sec:03-overview}).
+A dataset of these papers and metrics quantifying the papers is also available on [Zenodo](https://zenodo.org/).

 The code used to train the classification algorithms, control the hardware, and